ahoymarcus/nextjs-myjs-tech-blog/articles/dev-ops-architecture-2022-02-14.md

 ### DevOps Pipeline

-A pipeline is software engineering `is a set of automated processes` which allows DevOps professionals to continously build integration, test automation, and deployment automation.
+A pipeline in software engineering `is a set of automated processes` which allows DevOps professionals to continously build integration, test automation, and deployment automation.
 [JavaTPoint](https://www.javatpoint.com/devops)

 A pipeline can contain the following categories of practices: